JakaCobot/JakaCobot.github.io/docs/en/guide/addOn/environment.md

 # Setting up Development Environment
 **This page aims to guide you on how to set up the AddOn development environment.
 Before you begin, please download the [*development resources*:point_left:](./AddOn3.0.html#获取开发资料).**

-Developing AddOns requires the appropriate development environment, including the JAKA virtual machine and compatible software and controller versions.
+Developing AddOns requires an appropriate development environment, related softwares and Apps are essentia, including the JAKA virtual machine and compatible software and controller versions.

 ## Installing the JAKA Virtual Machine

 ### Step One: Install Virtual Machine Software

-Developers need to first install virtual machine software, such as VirtualBox or VMware Player.
+Developers need to first install virtual machine software, VirtualBox or VMware Player is acceptable.

-### Step Two: Install the JAKA Virtual Image
+### Step Two: Install the JAKA Mirror File
-Locate the virtual machine image file in the *jaka_addon_package* and import it for installation.
+Locate the virtual machine mirror file in the *jaka_addon_package* and import it for installation.
 <div align="center"><img width="800"  src="../../../../resource/en/AddOn/environment/install_vm.gif"/></div>

 ### Step Three: Start the JAKA Virtual Controller

-Click "Start this virtual machine" to launch the virtual machine.
+Click "play virtual machine" to launch the virtual machine.

 <div align="center"><img width="800"  src="../../../../resource/en/AddOn/environment/start_vm.gif"/></div>